gkpedia/content/blogs/sugamya-bharat-app-a-step-towards-accessible-india.md

 <h2 style="color: deepgreen">Accessible India Campaign (Sugamya Bharat Abhiyan)</h2>
 The app is part of the broader **Accessible India Campaign**, launched in 2015, with the vision to make at least **25% of all government buildings fully accessible**, ensure **accessible public transport**, and spread awareness about **universal accessibility**.
 <h2 style="color: blue">Conclusion</h2>
 The **Sugamya Bharat App** is more than just a digital tool—it is a symbol of inclusion, equality, and empowerment.
 By enabling citizens to participate in making India more accessible, it bridges the gap between policy and people.
-As India strides towards becoming a digitally empowered society, the Sugamya Bharat App stands out as a shining example of technology for social good.
+As India strides <u>towards</u> <i>becoming</i> a digitally empowered society, the Sugamya Bharat App stands out as a shining example of technology for social good.

 ## Frequently Asked Questions (FAQs)